Code-Screen/Code-Screen.github.io/docs/notification-preferences.md

 # Notification Preferences

-By default, once a candidate passes/fails one of your tests, or when a test expires, you will be notified by email.
+By default, once a candidate passes/fails one of your assessments, or when a assessment expires, you will be notified by email.

 <figure>
   <figcaption style="font-style: italic;">Email Notification:</figcaption>